Frequently Asked Questions

 Q: Is there someone on site 24/7?

 A: We have staff at the facility from 7 am until 8 pm.
-Susan, one of the owners, lives across the street and would be able to respond to an emergency within minutes if necessary.
+Katie and Abe, the owners live on site.
 Our alarm system includes contacts for doors and windows, smoke detectors which are hard-wired to the system, and a water alarm near the hot water heater.

 Q: Does my pet need to be vaccinated before his/her boarding or daycare stay?
 If so, what vaccinations are required?